 IIS (Internet Information Services) is a web server software designed for Windows Server.
 It is used for hosting websites and lots of other content on the web.
 IIS is the most popular option for all the commercial sites since it offers many advanced features and is supported by Microsoft.

-Microsoft’s IIS provides graphical user-interface for maintaining websites and the associated users.
+Microsoft’s IIS provides a graphical user-interface for maintaining websites and associated users.
 It offers a visual means of developing configuring and publishing sites on the web.
-The Internet Information Services administrator tool enables web manager to easily modify website options such as default page, logging setting, security setting, and performance optimizations.
+The Internet Information Services administrator tool enables web managers to easily modify website options such as default page, logging setting, security setting, and performance optimizations.

 The Internet Information Services (IIS) can serve both standard HTML web pages and dynamic web pages including ASP.NET application and PHP pages.
 When a visitor accesses a webpage on the static website, the IIS simply sends the HTML and associated images to the user’s browser.

 Although IIS includes all the major features to host a website, it also supports extension in order to add extra functionalities to the server.
-Such as the WinCache Extension allow PHP scripts to run faster by caching processes.
+Such as the WinCache Extension allows PHP scripts to run faster by caching processes.